mozmeao/infra/k8s/install/README.md

 - [ ] request app certs for new region
 - [ ] run setup.sh for each application to create nodeports / Deis apps
 - [ ] create ELB's (nodeports and certs must be ready)
+- [ ] run scale.sh for each application.
+This can be slow and should be done once the app seems to be working.

 ### Setup a Deis Workflow user